 So for instance,

-sheetsee -m -t --save will build you a Sheetsee.js with the basic data functions, the map and tables sections built in and save it as a file named sheetsee.js.
+sheetsee -m --save will build you a Sheetsee with the basic data functions and the map section, leaving out the tables section.
+It will save it as a file named 'sheetsee.js'.
 Running

 sheetsee -m | pbcopy will save the output to your clipboard.